×

 • Some advisers may only be able to offer advice on products offered (manufactured) by their employer – for instance an adviser working for a bank may only advise on investment products offered by that bank.

-Find out more about working with an adviser(external link) and the rules that apply to all financial advisers.
+Find out more about working with an advisor and the rules that apply to all financial advisers.

 Understand how fees will affect your returns - fees are charged when investing online yourself or through an adviser.
 They are added to the cost of your investment so will affect your return.